2025 Solar Incentives Guide for Borger, TX - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you likely think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
-The ITC offers a tax credit for a set percentage of your solar system's cost.
+Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
+The ITC provides you with a tax credit for a set percentage of the cost of your solar system.

-More information about the new Inflation Reduction Act can be found here.
-To fully understand how the new Clean Energy Credit might apply to you, reach out to your local Borger solar installation expert.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to learn more about how the new Clean Energy Credit will apply to you is to speak with your local Borger solar panel installation expert directly.

 State & Local Solar Incentives